 - If the TTIP, a proposed US-EU trade agreement, comes into effect, Texas is placed to be a major beneficiary.

-The 2014 Texas-EU Business Summit sessions were led by business leaders, trade and investment officials from EU countries, trade policy experts and political officials.
+The Texas-EU Business Summit sessions are led by business leaders, trade and investment officials from EU countries, trade policy experts and political officials.

 2015 Participating Partners